| Information

 (f6) Marketing and Sales Documents

-(f7) Sales invoices, contracts, leases, licenses and other legal documentation
+(f7) Sales invoices, contracts, leases, licenses and other legal

 (f8) Development/Intellectual Property and Trade Secrets